-Participants monitor their fuel supplies and inventories and keep PJM updated about station/ units that are experiencing or projected to experience fuel limitations.
+Participants monitor their fuel supplies, emission hours, demineralized water, cooling water, and other consumables inventories and keep PJM updated about station/units that are experiencing or projected to experience resource limitations via Markets Gateway, as described in Section 6.4.
 Conference calls are scheduled to review the operating situations, as appropriate.